apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part2.md

 ## Unbalanced partition distribution in Beam job autoscaling

-At the heart of this system is the adaptive Scheduler, a component designed for rapid resource allocation.
+At the heart of this system is the adaptive scheduler, a component designed for rapid resource allocation.
 It intelligently adjusts the number of parallel tasks (parallelism) a job performs based on the availability of computing slots.
 These slots are like individual workstations, each capable of handling certain parts of the job.

 However, we encountered a problem.
 Our jobs consist of multiple independent pipelines, each needing its own set of resources.
 Initially, the system tended to overburden the first few workers by assigning them more tasks, while others remained underutilized.
 This issue was due to the way Flink allocated tasks, favoring the first workers for each pipeline.